twolfson/jojo/README.md

 jojo
 ====
-the 10 second blog-engine for hackers (in javascript) Inspired heavily by [toto](https://github.com/cloudhead/toto)
+the 10 second blog-engine for hackers (in javascript).

+Inspired heavily by [toto](https://github.com/cloudhead/toto)

 I rewrote it because I was frustrated at not being able integrate with my current server without starting 2 servers.